 - Could offer more customizable features

 PLAY SAFELY ANYWHERE:ExpressVPN is a fast and reliable choice.
 Great at unblocking all major IP-restricted gaming services.
 Great security and privacy with 256-bit AES encryption, keep no browser logs, kill switch and leak protection.
 Comes with a 30-day money-back guarantee.

 Read our full review of ExpressVPN.

-IPVanish has over 1,000 servers to choose from, allows up to ten simultaneous connections per account, and has barely any impact on your connection speeds.
+IPVanish has over 1,300 servers in 75 worldwide locations to choose from, allows up to ten simultaneous connections per account, and has barely any impact on your connection speeds.
 For this reason, it’s a popular choice, not just for playing Minecraft, but also for streaming video online.
 In addition to bypassing Minecraft’s VPN detection, it can be used to access platforms including Hulu, CBS, and CW Seed.

 Despite its lightweight apps, IPVanish actually offers a pretty incredible range of security options.
 There’s 256-bit encryption, a kill switch, and DNS/IPv6 leak protection, and some more advanced features like LAN traffic blocking, timed IP address switching, and OpenVPN obfuscation.
 Best of all, IPVanish doesn’t log any personally identifiable information, meaning your online activities stay private at all times.

 This VPN boasts lightweight apps for MacOS, Windows, iOS, Android, and Amazon Fire TV/Fire Stick.
 It can be manually installed on Linux-based systems, as well as supported network routers.

 - Plenty of fast, low latency servers to choose from